Home kellton

 Keep it simple

-Graceful degradation to plain HTML forms for JavaScript-impaired browsers may seem like a bit of a blast from the past: there aren’t too many web users left without JavaScript in today’s web.
+Graceful degradation to plain HTML forms for javaScript-impaired browsers may seem like a bit of a blast from the past: there aren’t too many web users left without javaScript in today’s web.
 However, this philosophy of implementation is particularly suited toward building easily readable and portable web applications in Django.

 So, how do we do fancy custom widgets in Django forms, while still being able to do {{ form.as_p }}, or the equivalent?
 Depending on the level of customization needed, we can use the following process: